aspose-cells/Aspose.Cells-Doc-md/net/developer-guide/aspose-cells-gridweb/working-with-gridweb-cells/format-cells/_index.md

 1. Add the Aspose.Cells.GridWeb control to a Web Form.
 1. Access a worksheet.
 1. Access the cell you are formatting.
-1. Acces the cell's style.
+1. Access the cell's style.
 1. Set the font size in points.
 1. Set the font style.
 1. Set foreground and background colors.